EE-582 / 2 credits

 Teaching methods

 Ex cathedra, in English or French.
-Lecturing (4 hours) every second week at EPFL during the semester, or through Zoom conferences, if required.
+Lecturing (4 hours) every second week at EPFL during the Spring semester, or through Zoom conferences, if required.

 Expected student activities